 |UFIC Admin.
 Fee||---||$250|

-There is an assortment of housing options available in Viña del Mar and Santiago; the exchange coordinator can help you to arrange housing, either alone or with other students.
-You can expect to live in a very nice apartment in a good neighborhood for less than $450 per month (single unit).
+There is an assortment of housing options available in Viña del Mar and Santiago; the exchange coordinator at UAI helps students arrange housing, either alone or with other students.
+Students can expect to live in a very nice apartment, in a good neighborhood for less than $450 per month (single unit).

 Flanked by the main chain of the Andes on the east and the Chilean Coastal Range on the west, there are an array of outdoor activities within a day's travel from Santiago.
 The Comodoro Arturo Merino Benitez International Airport, positioned just outside the city, is Santiago's national and international airport.
 Bus companies provide transportation from Santiago to most areas of the country and to neighboring Argentina.

 Due to its popularity as a fine beach resort, traveling in and out of Viña del Mar can be done with ease.
 The city is connected by train and bus to nearby destinations, including Santiago and the very close and tourist oriented, Valparaíso.
 In less than two hours, a myriad of long weekend trips can be reached ranging from picturesque mountain ski resorts to local wineries tucked away in the valleys.

 To arrange an appointment with a Heavener Study Abroad Advisor, please call 273.0151 or visit 301 Heavener Hall.

 Heavener School of Business

 Gainesville, Florida, 32611-7160

 You may also contact an International Programs Student Ambassador to learn more about study abroad from experienced peers.

 Agustín Julio Bulling, Secretario Académico